 So, from the perspective that our evaluation criteria have to reflect the very nature of development as well as stakeholder interests, I propose that the identification and prioritisation of our evaluation criteria should be based on the following three principles:

-- Development as complex adaptive system (CAS).
+One.
+Development as complex adaptive system (CAS).
 Development viewed as complex adaptive system demands that our criteria help us to reflect this when we evaluate in that context.
 This means that we have a subset of evaluation criteria that is imperative to include in such an evaluation – otherwise an important part of what makes for development might be neglected.
 The following criteria can arguably be considered for such a critical subset.

-- Important organisational, societal and/or global norms and mandates.
+Two.
+Important organisational, societal and/or global norms and mandates.
 These are flexible and will change from time to time.
 At least some of the most important current global or societal norms or expectations will have to be included (for example, resulting from the 2030 Agenda, the Paris Agreement or Africa’s Agenda 2063), depending of course on stakeholder mandates and priorities.

-- Additional stakeholder interests and concerns.
+Three.
+Additional stakeholder interests and concerns.
 These are flexible and may vary from evaluation to evaluation, and from context to context.
 None of these are imperatives that have to be addressed during an evaluation, but they are “good to haves” that will add value from an evaluation use perspective: